Geonovum/OAPIF-PDOK-INSPIRE/Examples_natoolaanpassingen.md

 ***RQ 12:metadata links***
 1. Metadata link of the dataset can be found at [/collections/collection level](https://geonovum.geosolutionsgroup.com/geoserver/inspire/ogc/features/v1/collections/Addresses?f=json):
 {"href":"https://www.nationaalgeoregister.nl/geonetwork/srv/api/records/a5f961e9-ebdd-41e2-b8e8-ab33ed340a83/formatters/xml?approved=true","rel":"describedBy","type":"application/xml","title":"ISO metadata for this dataset"}
-The metadata of the dataset still needs adjustment for adding the OAPIF to the download links.
-To do this, a new protocol needs to be added to the code list. (https://inspire.ec.europa.eu/metadata-codelist/ProtocolValue:1).
-As long as it is not there, the Dutch profile for metadata can be used with the value: "OGC:API features" https://geonovum.github.io/Metadata-ISO19119/#codelist-protocol.
 2. Metadata of the service can be obtained from: https://geonovum.geosolutionsgroup.com/geoserver/inspire/ogc/features/v1/openapi and https://geonovum.geosolutionsgroup.com/geoserver/inspire/ogc/features/v1/collections/Addresses.

 ***Other findings***